MohdAfiq98/Online-Retail-Analysis-Project/README.md

 ## Project Overview

 This data analysis project aims to provide insights into the sales performance of an online retail over the year of 2010 and 2011.
-By analyzing various aspects of the data, we seek to identify trends, make data-driven reccomendations, and gain a deeper understanding of the retail performance.
+By analyzing various aspects of the data, we seek to identify trends, make data-driven recomendations, and gain a deeper understanding of the retail performance.

 ## Data Sources